-For the Grievor: Guylaine Bourbeau, Grievance and Adjudication Officer,

-Public Service Alliance of Canada
+For the Grievor: Guylaine Bourbeau, Grievance and Adjudication Officer, Public Service Alliance of Canada Farrel a Farrel array Calais Décilate Conien Adrigen Hannen Deservoire Dranch

-For the Employer: Sylvie Désilets, Senior Advisor, Human Resources Branch, adjudication.
+- For the Employer:Sylvie Désilets, Senior Advisor, Human Resources Branch, Canada Revenue Agency - Note: The parties have agreed to deal with the grievance by way of expedited adjudication.
 The decision is final and binding on the parties and cannot constitute a precedent or be referred for judicial review to the Federal Court.